awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Scheduler.md

 ## Enabling SYS\-owned Oracle Scheduler jobs<a name="Appendix.Oracle.CommonDBATasks.Scheduler.Enabling"></a>

-To enable a SYS\-owned Oracle Scheduler job, use the `rdsadmin.rdsadmin_dbms_scheduler.disable` procedure\.
+To enable a SYS\-owned Oracle Scheduler job, use the `rdsadmin.rdsadmin_dbms_scheduler.enable` procedure\.

 This procedure uses the `name` common parameter for Oracle Scheduler tasks\.
 For more information, see [Common parameters for Oracle Scheduler procedures](#Appendix.Oracle.CommonDBATasks.Scheduler.CommonParameters)\.